oyin-bo/autoreply/docs/1-migrate-to-atcute.md

 ## Quick summary

 This document already captured a comprehensive analysis and mapping from `AtpAgent`/`@atproto/api` to `@atcute/client`.
 The research, confirmed RPC names, and concrete code snippets for write/read procedures are done.
-What remains is the hands-on migration: installing packages, updating `index.js` (starting with `clientLogin`), adapting storage/session persistence, and manually verifying each command in priority order.
+What remains is the hands-on migration: updating `index.js` (starting with `clientLogin`), adapting storage/session persistence, and manually verifying each command in priority order.

 ## What is done (in this repository / plan)